Plugin-Warp/Plugin-Warp.github.io/README.md

-# PluginWarp
+# WarpCore Impact

-**Pluginwarp** is a curated collection of over **240+ TurboWarp plugins**, gathered from across the community to enhance and extend the functionality of the TurboWarp Scratch-based editor.
+**WarpCore Impact** is a curated collection of over **240+ WarpCore plugins**, gathered from across the community to enhance and extend the functionality of the TurboWarp Scratch-based editor.
 Whether you're looking for new tools, creative enhancements, or utilities, PluginWarp brings them all together in one place.

 ---